Social Security Disability Insurance (SSDI) Attorney

 ✓ 15+ years of disability law experience

-If you're unable to work due to a disability, you shouldn't have to navigate the complex Social Security system alone.
-With over 15 years of experience, Attorney David Hicks has helped countless clients secure the disability benefits they need and deserve.
+If you're unable to work due to a disability and have a sufficient work history, you may qualify for Social Security Disability Insurance (SSDI).
+With over 15 years of experience, Attorney David Hicks has helped countless clients secure the disability benefits they've earned through years of work.

-The Social Security Disability process can be confusing, frustrating, and overwhelming—especially when you're already dealing with health challenges.
+The SSDI application and appeals process can be confusing, frustrating, and overwhelming—especially when you're already dealing with health challenges.
 Many initial applications are denied, but that doesn't mean you don't qualify.
 With the right legal representation, you can significantly improve your chances of approval.

 ✓ Nationwide Representation Available

-We represent Social Security Disability clients in all 50 states through virtual consultations and hearings.
+We represent SSDI clients in all 50 states through virtual consultations and hearings.
 No matter where you live in the United States, we can help you navigate your disability claim.

 Starting your claim correctly is crucial.
 We help you gather medical evidence, complete forms accurately, and present a compelling case from the very beginning.